Is SogoTrade legit?

 Not all investments are protected by SIPC.
 In general, SIPC covers notes, stocks, bonds, mutual funds and other investment company shares, and other registered securities.
 It does not cover instruments such as unregistered investment contracts, unregistered limited partnerships, fixed annuity contracts, currency, and interests in gold, silver, or other commodity futures contracts or commodity options.

-SogoTrade doesn't have a banking background, which is not crucial, but would mean another guarantee for safety.
+SogoTrade doesn't have a banking background, which is not crucial, but would make a better case for their legitimacy.
 The reason is that even if it's not required by law that a struggling broker must be saved by its parent bank, in most cases you can count on this happening.

 Broker listed on stock exchange